RaceProUK/Archipelago/worlds/tailsadv/docs/guide_en.md

   1. Enter your room's address and port e.g. `archipelago.gg:38281` into the top text box
   1. Check the slot name and password are correct (if not using a password, use `None`)
   1. Click 'Connect'

+For best results, connect when the game is either at the title screen or playing the intro sequence.

 Once everything is correctly connected and running, there's only one thing left to do: _get gaming!_